Skip to content

 Transient thermal analysis

 This example shows you how to conduct a 3D transient thermal analysis for an assembly.
+Transient thermal analysis uses FrontISTR as the default solver.
+It also supports using CalculiX or Elmer FEM as a solver.

 Defining materials